Cockfighter (horse): 1802: six-year-old season

 Cockfighter began his last racing season on 19 April at Newmarket, where he was made favourite for the Craven Stakes, a weight-for-age race over ten furlongs ("across the flat").
 He won the race from Lucan, brother to Magic and Teddy the Grinder, in what proved to be his final success.
 Three days later he was beaten when attempting to concede four pounds to Warter in a sweepstakes over the Rowley Mile course.
 At the next Newmarket meeting in May, Cockfighter finished ahead of Warter when running second to Lignum Vitae in a King's Plate over the Round Course.
 Two weeks later, he was made 1/3 favourite for the Jockey Club Plate, but was beaten by the 1801 St Leger winner Quiz.
 Cockfighter ended his racing career at York in August 1802.
 He finished third to Haphazard and Chance when carrying top weight of 121 pounds in a four mile handicap race, and was beaten by Sir Solomon in the older horses' division of the Great Subscription Purse.

 Stud career

 Cockfighter was retired from racing to become a breeding stallion, beginning his stud career at Brompton, near Catterick at a fee of three guineas for "blood mares" and one and a half guineas for "country mares".
 For the 1806 season he was moved to stand at Middlethorpe with his fee rising to five guineas a year later.
 The best of his progeny was probably Gilliver, a colt who won the Fitzwilliam Stakes at Doncaster in 1809.
 Cockfighter died in 1807 at the age of eleven.

 Pedigree

-Cockfighter was inbred 3 x 3 to Herod, meaning that this stallion appears twice in the third generation of his pedigree.
-He was also inbred 3 x 4 to Eclipse.
+Cockfighter is inbred 3S x 3D to the stallion Herod, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Cockfighter is inbred 3S x 4D to the stallion Eclipse, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Cockfighter is inbred 5S x 4S x 4D to the stallion Tartar, meaning that he appears fifth generation (via Fanny)^ and fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.